fisothemes/TwinCAT-ADS-Guide-in-.NET/src/book/defining-the-plc-symbols/README.md

 # Defining the PLC Symbols

-Now that we’ve established a connection to the PLC, let's look at the symbols we’ll be working with in this book.
+Now that we’ve established a connection to the PLC, let's examine the symbols we’ll be working with in this book.

 The **`MAIN`** program in the TwinCAT project is defined as follows:
 ```iec-st